CONSTITUTIONAL RIGHTS FOUNDATION

-The Massachusetts School for Idiotic and Feeble-Minded Children, one of the first institutions set up specifically for mentally retarded children, was established in 1850.
+The Massachusetts School for Idiotic and Feeble-Minded Children, one of the first institutions set up specifically for children with mental and developmental disibilities, was established in 1850.
 At this time, most caregivers believed that disabled young people needed to live in institutions apart from their families.

 The first important challenge to institutionalizing disabled children occurred toward the end of the 1800s.
 Alexander Graham Bell , the inventor of the telephone, believed that keeping the deaf together in institutions did not help them.
 Bell explained his views in a letter to Helen Keller , who later became famous for overcoming her complete loss of sight and hearing.
 "Exclusive association with one another," Bell wrote, "only aggravates the peculiarities that differentiate them from other people, whereas, it is our object by instruction, to do away with these differences, to the greatest extent possible."
-Bell went on to be an advocate for including deaf, blind, and mentally retarded children in the public schools.
+Bell went on to be an advocate for including deaf, blind, and children with mental and developmental disibilities in the public schools.

 Can a person completely blind and deaf from early childhood ever live in "normal society"?
 Can such a person make a difference in the world?
 Helen Keller did.